THE REGIONAL

 • All campers must have a current medical form (completed within 36 months or less) on file before their first date of attendance.

-Week 3 7/03/23 Party at the Y Let’s party at YMCA Camp Greenknoll for our party at the Y week.
-Play backyard games, enjoy some friendly Competition and show your patriotic flare as we celebrate Independence Day!
+Week 3 7/01/2024 Party In the USA Let’s party at YMCA Camp Greenknoll for our party at the Y week.
+Play backyard games and enjoy some friendly Competition.

-Week 5 7/17/23 Color Wars One of the most anticipated weeks of the summer.
-Come join as us at Camp Greenknoll for our annual Red vs. Blue color wars!
-Last year blue stole back the trophy in a celebrated upset.
-Can the red team be stronger this year to reclaim the trophy or will blue continue to be reigning champs?
+Week 5 07/15/2024 Carnival One of the most anticipated weeks of the summer, come join as us at Camp Greenknoll for our annual Red vs. Blue color wars!
+The blue team was able to hold onto the title last year.
+Will the red team show up and show out this year and come out on top?
 It all depends on you!
+Will you rise to the occasion?

-Week 6 7/24/23 Camp Show A week of song, dance, memories and hilarious outtakes.
+Week 6 07/22/2024 Camp Show A week of song, dance, memories, and hilarious outtakes.
 Come to our camper show week as each group creates its own unique performance to present.

-Week 7 7/31/23 Camp Carnival Step right up!
+Week 7 07/29/2024 Color Wars Step right up!
 Come one, come all!
 Come to camp and have a ball!
-It’s carnival week at Greenknoll; play games, win prizes, but most importantly-have fun & make memories with friends!
+It’s carnival week at Greenknoll; play games, win prizes, but most importantly have fun & make memories with friends!

 Counselor-In-Training Program “CIT”